gjkaur/Guided-Projects-Coursera-Kubernetes/README.md

 ## [1.
 Container Orchestration using Kubernetes](https://github.com/gjkaur/Guided-Projects-Coursera-Kubernetes/tree/main/Container%20Orchestration%20using%20Kubernetes)

+Learning Objectives
+- Understand and create various Kubernetes objects like pods, replication controller, deployment and services.
+- Understand rolling updates and rollbacks in Kubernetes

+The hands-on project on Container Orchestration using Kubernetes is divided into the following tasks:

+Task 1: Create and deploy your first pod in your Kubernetes cluster

+Task 2: Create and deploy replication controller in your cluster to maintain the state of your pods

+Task 3: Enable access to an application running in your pod through NodePort service

+Task 4: Create your first deployment in Kubernetes cluster

+Task 5: Perform rolling updates and rollbacks in Kubernetes

 ## [2.
 Monitoring Kubernetes Cluster using Prometheus and Grafana](https://github.com/gjkaur/Guided-Projects-Coursera-Kubernetes/tree/main/Monitoring%20Kubernetes%20Cluster%20using%20Prometheus%20and%20Grafana)

 ## [3.
 Containerised app development with Azure Kubernetes Service](https://github.com/gjkaur/Guided-Projects-Coursera-Kubernetes/tree/main/Containerised%20app%20development%20with%20Azure%20Kubernetes%20Service)